stephenxu10/Word-Hunt/README.md

-# Wordhunt
+# Word Hunt
 A fun passion project that recreates the iMessage GamePidgeon Word Hunt game.

-## Getting Started
+## 🛠 Getting Started

 Install all of the required dependencies in order to build your project: